alternativc/diary-of-a-devops-manager/1on1s/README.md

 ### The template (I never used all of them, depending on the conversation) 📜

-- How are you doing? / What's up? < a very soft opener.
-Always open with a soft ball
+- How are you doing? / What's up? <- *a very soft opener.
+Always open with a soft ball*
 - How is your crew doing.
-Anything you are missing? <- for team leads
+Anything you are missing? <- *for team leads*
 - What have you been doing since last 1:1 and what would you like to have been doing?
 Is there something you enjoyed in particular?
 Can we do something to align better?
 - What is the highest priority right now?
 Do you need my help with that?
 - How do you feel the atmosphere is in the team?
 Any conflicts?
 - How do you perceive the stress level you are facing?
-- Do you have feedback for me, anything I could do more/less/stop? <- this is a neat psychological trick.
-As in time even the most introverted will start asking about feedback for themselves.
+- Do you have feedback for me, anything I could do more/less/stop? <- *this is a neat psychological trick.
+As in time even the most introverted will start asking about feedback for themselves.*

 ### If there is silence 🤐